-■ Students learn how thread & cloth are made.
+- Students learn how thread & cloth are made. - Students learn the beginning of the textile industry was in Lowell, Massachusetts.

 - Students analyze photos to infer how machines changed over time in the textile industry. - Students identify Lowell, Massachusetts on a U.S. map.